-The Airport is looking at the possibility of using procurement specifications for service providers to ensure that low emission vehicles are used.
+The Airport is looking at using procurement specifications for service providers to ensure that low emission vehicles are used.
 This may include taxis, car park buses and delivery vehicles.

 Detailed information for passengers and staff on the availability of public transport options is available within accessible/visible points within the Airport.